kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 Our [PRDoc system's audience section](https://raw.githubusercontent.com/paritytech/polkadot-sdk/master/prdoc/schema_user.json) is a good framework to help you think about the final audience of your code.

-Moreover, new release process, with its emphasis on semantic versioning, will force you to think about this to a high extent, but it does not encapsulate the full magnitude of the above.
-For example, in your PR, you might be causing major bump to many crates, but only one of the crates is something that actually matters to the main audience, noted in the PRDoc.
+Moreover, the new release process, with its emphasis on semantic versioning, will force you to think about this to a high extent, but it does not encapsulate the full magnitude of the above.
+For example, in your PR, you might be causing a major bump to many crates, but only one of the crates is something that actually matters to the main audience, noted in the PRDoc.
 ### 🧹 Be The Housemeister

-We are a true open-source project, and our entire issue-tracking system is what we publicly have in Github.
-While our issue list has grown very large and it is unlikely that our team can clean it up, we can keep *issues that are relevant to our team* tidy, well described and properly labeled.
+We are a true open-source project, and our entire issue-tracking system is what we publicly have in GitHub.
+While our issue list has grown very large, and it is unlikely that our team can clean it up, we can keep *issues that are relevant to our team* tidy, well described and properly labeled.
 Practically:
 1. Keep the issues that you have created tidy.
 2. Keep an eye on the issues opened by external contributors (they are auto-labeled as `unconfirmed`) and see if you can triage them.
 We sometimes get important bug reports from external users and the only way to do so
 3. Similarly, you can have some degree of supervision upon areas of our StackExchange.